 - Syslog.
 Message is generated by the syslog protocol.
-Syslogs can be sent by devices and proxy devices like MoMs.
+Syslogs can be sent by devices and proxy devices such as managers of managers (MoM).
 A syslog is an unsolicited message from a device to SL1.
 Syslog is a standard log format supported by most networking and UNIX-based devices and applications.
 Windows log files can be converted to syslog format using conversion tools.
-For more information on sylogs, see the manual Syslogs and Traps. - Internal.
+For more information on syslogs, see the manual Syslogs and Traps. - Internal.
 Message is generated by a ScienceLogic process.
 The message is about the SL1 system itself, instead of the devices that the SL1 system monitors. - Trap.
 Message is generated by an SNMP trap.
 SNMP traps can be sent by devices and proxy devices like MoMs.
 An SNMP trap is an unsolicited message from a device to SL1.
 A trap indicates that an emergency condition or a condition that merits immediate attention has occurred on the device.
 For more information on traps, see the manual Syslogs and Traps.

 - Dynamic.
 Message is generated by a Dynamic Application alert.
 Dynamic Applications are customizable policies that tell SL1 how to monitor applications and devices.
-Users can define alerts in Dynamic Applications.
+You can define alerts in Dynamic Applications.
 An alert can trigger events based on the data collected by the Dynamic Application.
-Alerts allow users to examine and manipulate values retrieved by Dynamic Applications.
+Alerts allow you to examine and manipulate values retrieved by Dynamic Applications.
 When an alert evaluates to TRUE, the alert inserts a message in the associated device's device log.
 SL1 examines each new message in the device log and determines if the message matches an event definition.
-If it does, SL1 generates an instance of that event.
-For example, an alert might be defined to evaluate to TRUE if the temperature of a chassis exceeds 100 degrees F. If the chassis temperature exceeds 100 degrees F, the alert evaluates to TRUE, the SL1 system inserts a message in the associated device's log files, and the SL1 system matches that message with an existing event and then triggers the event.
+If the message matches an event definition, SL1 generates an instance of that event.
+For example, an alert might be defined to evaluate to TRUE if the temperature of a chassis exceeds 100 degrees Fahrenheit.
+If the chassis temperature exceeds 100 degrees at some point in the future, SL1 inserts a message in the associated device's log files.
+SL1 then matches that message with an existing event, and then triggers the event.
 For more information on defining and using alerts, see the Dynamic Application Development manual. - Email.
 Message is generated by an email message sent to SL1.
 For more information on generating events with email messages, see the section on events from email. - API.
 Message is generated by inserting a message into the main database.
 These messages can be inserted by a snippet automation action, a snippet Dynamic Application, or by a request to the ScienceLogic API.
 For more information on snippet automation actions, see the manual Run Book Automation.
 For more information on snippet Dynamic Applications, see the manual Snippet Dynamic Application Development.
 For more information on the ScienceLogic API, see the manual Using the ScienceLogic API.